kmcleste/hoa-answers/README.md

 ## Start the REST API

-1. To start the API service. fun the following:
+1. To start the API service. run the following:

     ```bash
     uvicorn app:app --reload --app-dir rest_api/